CyberPortfoliobyEP/CyberportfoliobyEP/Azure Labs/Lab 2-Azure-Client Connection to Windows 365 Cloud PC.md

-# Lab 1-II - Client Connection to Windows 365 Cloud PC
+# Lab Report - Client Connection to Windows 365 Cloud PC

 ## 1. Using the Windows 365 Client App